 Criminal penalties set forth by South Carolina law under the statutes as they pertain to insurance allow for a misdemeanor charge that carries the possibility of punishment of up to two years in jail and/or a fine up to $2,500.

-So if you are reading this and thinking that there is plenty of time, don’t underestimate the time needed to develop a well thought out, multi-layered information security program, incident response policy, and educate your employees about it.
+So if you are reading this and thinking that there is plenty of time, there probably isn’t.
+Don’t underestimate the time needed to develop a well thought out, multi-layered information security program, incident response policy, and educate your employees about it.
 If you have multiple third-party service providers, you will need time to understand their administrative, technical, and physical security measures as it pertains to your data.
-It will take time to coordinate any needed changes to third-party practices to meet the requirements of this act.
+It will take time to coordinate any changes to third-party practices to meet the requirements of this act.
 Some third-party service providers may not be open to sharing their methodology with you or changing it.
 If this is the case, finding a new third-party service provider or implementing an in-house solution will be lengthy.

 Now is a great time to familiarize yourself with the requirements of the act or find an outside vendor that can do it for you.
 Tandem Cyber Solutions can help you with the required security assessments and develop a comprehensive Information Security strategy.
 We aim to remove barriers for our clients so they can focus on their business.

 For more information on SCIDSA check out some of our other popular blogs: